How to Make Sure you Pass your Car’s MOT Test in London

 An MOT looks at many parts of your car and by working through the checklist in advance, you might be able to spot any potential problems and fix them ahead of your test and increase your chances of your car passing the MOT the first time around.

-Below are some things that the mechanic will have a look at when doing your car’s MOT:
+Below are some things that the mechanic will have a look at when doing your car’s MOT.
+Be prepared to make sure you pass your car’s MOT test!

 - Vehicle identification number & Registration Plate